tidalcycles/tidalcycles.github.io/_getting_started/installation/windows.md

 weight: 100
 ---

 This is a rough set of instructions based on information from the Tidal mailing list.
+There is a [fine youtube video](https://www.youtube.com/watch?v=KPCRUuYsb5M) that takes you through this process step-by-step.

 ## Cygwin